So you want low-carb kids and healthy kids but don't know where to start? You want to ditch the junk food and help your picky eaters?

-Yes, children do have slightly different nutritional requirements from adults: they need more fat and protein.
+Yes, children do have slightly different nutritional requirements from adults: they need more healthy fats and quality protein.
 But filling their plates with empty calories in the form of white pasta, bread and rice is no nutritional kindness.

 Think of a really healthy sandwich, now take away the bread and what you are left with is the nutritious elements - meat, salad, cheese, mayonnaise etc. You will not be deficient in anything by giving up your wholegrain.
 Bread is a filler, a stodgy bulking agent to your lunch.

-But don’t we need whole grains for fibre and vitamin B’s?
-By increasing your vegetables, protein and good fats, you have more than overcompensated your fibre and vitamin intake.
+But don't we need whole grains for fibre and vitamin B's?
+By increasing your vegetables, protein, and healthy fats, you have more than covered your required fibre and vitamin intake.

-My children would always bring home their crusts, or my daughter, would pick out the filling anyway and leave the bread intact to go straight in our bin – what a waste.
+My children would always bring home their sandwich crusts, or my daughter, would pick out the filling anyway and leave the bread intact to go straight in our bin - what a waste.
+So

-- Low Carb Kids 2 – printable guide to get your kids involved.
-How to plan you lunchbox each day.
+- Low Carb Kids 2 - a printable guide to get your kids involved.
+How to plan their lunchbox each day.

-- Low Carb Kids 3 – 2 week guide to school lunches
+- Low Carb Kids 3 - a 2-week guide to school lunches

 - Low Carb Kids 4 - how to make a low carb lunchbox, and more Low Carb lunchbox ideas